 Imagine reaching retirement age only to find out that the financial institution, which acts as a custodian of your 401(k), such as Fidelity, is in serious financial trouble and not in a position to pay you what it owes.
 All your decades of hard work would be wasted.
 That’s probably a nightmarish scenario you don’t want to deal with, which is why you may be asking yourself, “What kind of 401(k) insurance coverage does Fidelity or any other retirement account custodian offer?”

-Your Fidelity 401k account is not federally insured the same way, for example, your deposit at the local bank is.
+It’s worth noting that your Fidelity 401(k) account is not federally insured the same way, for example, your deposit at the local bank is.
 Because of the normal risks inherent in investing, insurance against loss of value is never provided.
-Instead, companies like Fidelity rely on both federal and private insurance to protect your assets, including 401k assets, against broker theft or business failure.
+Instead, for companies like Fidelity, insurance for 401(k) accounts is available from both federal and private sources.
+This insurance coverage also covers other assets against broker theft or business failure.